 Size & Weight

-Streamlight TLR 7 Sub is only 0.01 oz lighter, and 0.07" shorter than TLR7 A. The weight difference is almost unnoticeable.
+The Streamlight TLR 7 Sub is 0.01 oz lighter and 0.07" shorter than the TLR7 A. You can barely feel the weight difference.

 Sold In 3 Separate Models

 (GL, M1913, P365)

 Both lights give 500 lumens and 5000 candela when using a fully charged CR123A battery.
 They are great for lighting up things in the dark from 7 to 40 yards.